Copic Markers: How Many Colors Does Copic Make? (Beware!)

 How many colors does Copic make?

-Copic Makes 358 Ink colors
+Copic Makes 358 colors

 Copic Inks come in 358 different colors BUT not every color is available in every style of Copic Marker.
 Copic offers a limited color range in their less popular marker types: